ibm-learning-skills-dev/LearningKubeApp/README.md

 ## Authentication application setup

 Deploy the authentication application as a container group.
+This is necessary as OAuth2 is an authorization tool, __NOT__ an authentication tool.
+Similar to the API Connect implementation, it is for authorization (ie _Can I access ...?_); not authentication (ie _Are you ...?_)

 1. Change directory to the Authentication application